MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-and-ops/get-started/accessibility-features.md

 ## Form patterns

 Almost 90 percent of the pages in the product are based on a small set of patterns.
-Developers refer to these patterns as *form patterns*.
+These patterns are referred to as *form patterns*.
 Each form pattern is used to provide the actions that are most often performed on the page.
 A form pattern helps guarantee familiarity and ease of understanding, because frequently used actions and data are always presented in the same location on different pages.
 Because of the small number of form patterns, users can easily learn the system, regardless of the number of pages in it, and can confidently use it after they recognize the form patterns.

 To learn more about form patterns, see [Form styles and patterns](../../dev-itpro/user-interface/form-styles-patterns.md).